 Are you ready to do a deep-dive to find out more about microlearning?
 Great!
+So what is microlearning?
 “Microlearning” is used to refer to either small learning units or short-term learning activities.
 These units are concentrated, brief activities that take learners 5–10 minutes to complete, sometimes using a mobile device.

 Lessons are incredibly focused, dealing with only one idea at a time.
 Learners can complete microlearning lessons when their schedules permit, whether that’s during the afternoon or in the middle of the night.
 Have you ever used an app to learn another language?
 You’re taking advantage of microlearning!

 - Videos (of the short variety)

 - Audio (short snippets of speech or music)